liuluheng/codereading/README.md

 `cmus` 's code is really good-writting, and it observes the Linux Kernel coding style,
     I think it could be the **model** of how C code should be written.

-`learn-cmus/Ican` is a small music player I wrote, mimic cmus.:smile:
+`learn-cmus/scmus` is a small music player I extract from cmus.
+It's the all about that how music came out .:smile:

 ##lemon
 `lemon` is a LALR(1) grammar parser generator, only about 5000 lines code, and it has been applied to the real production.